Wuhan

 While Wuhan has been a traditional manufacturing hub for decades, it is also one of the areas promoting modern industrial changes in China.
 Wuhan has three national development zones, four scientific and technological development parks, over 350 research institutes, 1,656 high tech enterprises, numerous enterprise incubators and investments from 230 Fortune Global 500 firms.
-It produced GDP (nominal) of US$274 billion in 2021.
+It produced GDP (nominal) of US$318 billion in 2025.
 The Dongfeng Motor Corporation, an automobile manufacturer, is headquartered in Wuhan.
 The city is home to multiple notable institutes of higher education, including Wuhan University and the Huazhong University of Science and Technology.
-Wuhan is a major city in the world by scientific research outputs and it ranks 8th globally and 5th in the Asia-Pacific (after Beijing, Shanghai, Nanjing and Guangzhou).
+Wuhan is a major city by scientific research outputs, ranking 8th globally and 5th in the Asia-Pacific (after Beijing, Shanghai, Nanjing and Guangzhou).
 In 2017, Wuhan was designated as a Creative City by UNESCO, in the field of design.
 Wuhan is classified as a Beta- (global second tier) city together with seven other cities in China, including Changsha, Dalian, Jinan, Shenyang, Xiamen, Xi'an and Zhengzhou by the Globalization and World Cities Research Network.
 Wuhan is also one of the world's top 100 financial centers, according to the Global Financial Centres Index.